 Peak transfer speeds will depend on the connection at the other end of the transfer and the path it takes.
 Peak transfer speeds are only temporary and long term transfer rates are reflected in the ‘sustained’ transfer rates listed in our packages.

 We have five different upstream BGP peers.
-AT&T, Cogent, Level 3, Time Warner Cable, and TW Telecom.
+AT&T, Cogent, Level 3, Spectrum, and NTT.
 We control our upstream connection with our own AS number (AS21554).
 Other companies may have colo space inside a huge data center with a lot of connections.
 However, if they do not run their own AS number and peering, it means they are getting a “blended bandwidth product” which uses a handful of random peers.
 Not the 30+ network providers that the data center has connectivity to.
 We build our network and connectivity to give great bandwidth (size of the pipe) but also low latency (responsiveness).

 Posted in: Data Center (Milwaukee)